vodena/blackfox-examples/_examples/jupyter/Boston_Black_Fox.md

 -   Optimize extreme gradient boost (XGBoost).

-Note that we didn't make validation set in Black Fox section below, because Black Fox itself makes it from train set we sent to him.
+Note that we didn't make validation set in Black Fox section below, because Black Fox itself makes it from train set we sent to him. this text will be removed.

 Data preprocessing<a href="#Data-preprocessing" class="anchor-link">¶</a>
 =========================================================================